Get this deal! Call now.

 As of this report, Ford is not aware of any accidents or injuries related to the recalled vehicles.
 So far, Ford has recalled 374,781 vehicles in the United States, 52,180 in Canada, and 5,135 in Mexico.
 The company is set to contact current owners and dealers in order to have the vehicle module software updated to correct the issue.
 It seems that the problem isn’t mechanical; it is actually related to the body control module software.
-The software governs the ignition control either using a key or engine stop/start button.
-The problem is apparent when some owners are removing the key from the ignition or pushing the button to turn the engine off, and nothing happens.
+The software governs the ignition control either using a key or an engine stop/start button.
+The problem is apparent when some owners remove the key from the ignition or push the button to turn the engine off, and nothing happens.
 The engine continues to run without any way of shutting it down.
-If you’ve got a full tank of gas when this happens, then it’s going to be a long day/night of watching your car doesn’t get stolen (in a well ventilated area).
+If you’ve got a full tank of gas when this happens, then it’s going to be a long day/night of watching your car doesn’t get stolen (in a well-ventilated area).

 This makes the second recall in less than a month for the Ford Escape, which was recalled in June due to a faulty instrument cluster that might have been installed in certain vehicles.

 If you are unsure whether you own a Ford vehicle with this software bug, search out your paperwork and give your local dealer a call.
 They’ll give you a definite answer and schedule a visit if necessary.

 Currently, on the Ford website, they have detailed which models are affected, which involves certain vehicles made over the past year in Michigan and Kentucky: “Affected vehicles include certain 2015 Focus vehicles built at Michigan Assembly Plant from June 17, 2014, through June 12, 2015; certain 2015 C-MAX vehicles built at Michigan Assembly Plant from April 22, 2014, through June 12, 2015; and certain 2015 Escape vehicles built at Louisville Assembly Plant from April 1, 2014, through June 12, 2015.”